paralax/ColossalOpera/intermediate/ducci_sequence.md

 It's kind of fun to play with the code once you get it working and to try and find sequences that never collapse and repeat.
 One I found was (2, 4126087, 4126085), it just goes on and on.

 It's also kind of fun to plot these in 3 dimensions.
-[Here](https://monkey.org/~jose/graphing/ducci/index2.html) is an example of the sequence "(129,12,155,772,63,4)" turn into 2 sets of lines (x1, y1, z1, x2, y2, z2).
+[Here](https://monkey.org/~jose/graphing/ducci/index2.html) is an example of the sequence "(129,12,155,772,63,4)" turned into 2 sets of lines (x1, y1, z1, x2, y2, z2).

 # Input Description